nanoporetech/read_until_api/README.md

             // All Classifications given to intermediate chunks by analysis repeated int32 chunk_classifications = 6;

-            // Any raw data selected by the request
+            // Any raw data selected by the request.
+The type of the elements
-            //
-            // The type of the elements will depend on whether calibrated data
+            // will depend on whether calibrated data was chosen.
+The
-            // was chosen.
-The get_data_types() RPC call should be used to
+            // get_data_types() RPC call should be used to determine the
-            // determine the precise format of the data, but in general terms,
+            // precise format of the data, but in general terms, uncalibrated
-            // uncalibrated data will be signed integers and calibrated data
+            // data will be signed integers and calibrated data will be
-            // will be floating-point numbers.
+            // floating-point numbers.
             bytes raw_data = 7;

             // The median of the read previous to this read. intended to allow
             // querying of the approximate level of this read, comapred to the
             // last.
-            //
-            // For example, a user could try to verify this is a strand be
+For example, a user could try to verify this is a strand be
             // ensuring the median of the current read is lower than the
             // median_before level.
             float median_before = 8;